 In the early 1900s, American textile companies and garment manufacturers started using factoring so they could continue to purchase the raw materials they needed.
 By the end of World War II, factoring expanded to other types of U.S. businesses and industries.

 Modern Day Invoice Factoring

-In today’s 21st century, factoring companies now exist that cater to the needs of specific industries.
-Businesses no longer have to wait weeks to hear back from traditional banks, and are able to quickly secure the funds they need, often in 24 hours or less.
+In today’s 21st century, factoring companies now exist that cater to the needs of many industries.
+Businesses no longer have to wait weeks to hear back from traditional banks and are able to quickly secure the funds they need, often in 24 hours or less.